-- Convening a displacement task force to explore ways to provide opportunities for low-income residents and merchants to remain in their neighborhoods if displacement is observed. - Annually gathering data on lease rates, vacancy rates, rent burden, rental rates, restricted affordable housing covenant expirations, and, if applicable, displacement for use by the task force.
-An annual report on data gathered shall be released for public review and input. - Identifying a set of actions that give displaced persons or businesses the opportunity to remain in the area if they wish to do so. - Seeking funding for mixed income and affordable housing within the plan area, including potential set-asides for affordable housing for tax increment generated within any future Enhanced Infrastructure Financing Districts formed or a future citywide affordable housing trust fund. - Working with the owners of affordable housing properties to ensure that affordability is maintained over the long term. - Creating and maintaining a webpage to post information provided by staff to the task force, task force minutes, reports issued by the task force, and other relevant materials.
+- Convening a displacement task force to explore ways to provide opportunities for low-income residents and merchants to remain in their neighborhoods if displacement is observed.
+The Task Force shall be convened in 2018, within 3 months of the release of the first annual report on displacement. - Annually gathering data on lease rates, vacancy rates, rent burden, rental rates, restricted affordable housing covenant expirations, and, if applicable, direct displacement for use by the task force.
+An annual report on data gathered shall be released for public review and input. - Identifying a set of actions that give displaced persons or businesses the opportunity to remain in the area if they wish to do so within 6 months of the Task Force finding that direct displacement is occurring, which will be carried out within one year of identifying the actions. - Seeking funding for mixed income and affordable housing within the plan area, including potential set-asides for affordable housing for tax increment generated within any future Enhanced Infrastructure Financing Districts formed or a future citywide affordable housing trust fund.

+- Working with the owners of affordable housing properties to ensure that affordability is maintained over the long term. - Creating and maintaining a webpage to post information provided by staff to the task force, task force minutes, reports issued by the task force, and other relevant materials.